Robert H. Davis

 Professor of Theatre

 An award-winning teacher, Davis has been a project director for the National Endowment for the Humanities and a senior faculty member for the NEH National Institutes on Teaching Shakespeare.
-He is on the teaching faculty at Shakespeare & Company in Lenox, Mass where he has taught in professional training workshops and education programs funded by the NEH, NEA and Massachusetts Cultural Council.
+He has served on the teaching faculty at Shakespeare & Company in Lenox, Mass where he taught in professional training workshops and education programs funded by the NEH, NEA and Massachusetts Cultural Council.
 He is a consultant for Prospero, LLC, a management consulting company that delivers workshops in leadership, communication and presentation skills to major corporations.
-He has also been a guest faculty member at Trinity College, Wesleyan University, the Eugene O'Neill Theater Center's National Theatre Institute and for the educational program at Goodspeed Musicals.
+He has also been a guest faculty member at Trinity College, Wesleyan University, the Eugene O'Neill Theater Center's National Theatre Institute and for the education program at Goodspeed Musicals.
 In New York, he was a member of Joanne Woodward's Actor's Group of New York and appeared with the Shadowfax Theatre Company.

 Prior to his appointment at The Hartt School, Davis was on the faculty of Louisiana State University's Department of Theatre where he taught in the M.F.A. acting program and served as associate department chairman.
 He received two university awards for excellence in teaching at LSU.
 While at LSU he created the BellSouth Institute on Teaching Shakespeare.